InaneCoding/Piwik-OpenCart-Ecommerce-VQMod/readme.txt

 > Tracks Ecommerce cart add/update/delete
 > Tracks Ecommerce orders
 OpenCart admin backend for modifying settings.
+Option to use Piwik Proxy Hide Url script to obfuscate the URL in the javascript code.
 Fully VQmod'ed up!
 Does NOT overwrite any core files.